frotaadriano/CSharp-l33t--coding-challenges/README.md

 - Challenger 12: Second Largest Number
 - Challenger 13: Caesar Cipher
 - Challenger 14: Binary to Decimal Converter
-- Challenger 15:
+- Challenger 15: Perfect Number (Easy)
-- Challenger 16:
+- Challenger 16: Reverse Words (Easy)
+- Challenger 17: Armstrong Number (Easy)
+- Challenger 18:
+- Challenger 19:
+- Challenger 20:
+- Challenger 21:

 ## Contributing
 If you would like to contribute to this repository, feel free to submit a pull request with your changes.
 Before submitting a pull request, please make sure that your code follows the same structure and conventions as the existing code in the repository.